andOlga/umineko-song-searcher/extraction/README.md

-This folder contains a set of batch scripts to help you extract the Umineko soundtrack, with filenames matching the names of the actual songs, from your game installation.
+This folder contains a set of batch scripts to help you extract the Umineko soundtrack, with filenames matching the names of the actual songs and sorted in order of in-game appearance, from your game installation.

 If you are using Umineko Project, download `umineko-project.bat`.
 You have to be on `v8.1b` or later.